tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 1. In the Azure portal, navigate to **Policy**, then select **Assignments**, then **Assign Policy**.
 Complete the form as follows:

     - Scope: **Enterprise Ready Cloud**

     - Exclusions: **None**

     - Policy definition: **Allowed locations**

     - Assignment name: **Restrict Azure locations**

-    - Description: **Restrict Azure resources to the list of Azure regions permitted by Enterprise IT**.
+    - Description: **Restrict Azure resources to the list of Azure regions permitted by Enterprise IT**

     - Policy enforcement: **Enabled**

     - Assigned by: **Enterprise IT**

     The assignment form should look like this: